carvalhoewerton/AuthenticatedProductsApplication/README.md

 npm run start

 How to run Spring:
-Verify you you have the java installed in your machine
+Verify you you have the java installed in your machine<br>
-then:
+then:<br>
 mvn spring-boot:run